rebeccamonson/Venue-Dashboard/Project-Breakdown.md

 **Marketing Data**

 Marketing data was not provided for every artist.
-But for several of them, the marketing budget and actual money spent were provided and put into a var chart visual.
+But for several of them, the marketing budget and actual money spent were provided and put into a bar chart visual.
 This visual could be filtered by genre and artist as needed.